 It is the consensus of the faculty that every human being has a right to pursue knowledge corresponding with his/her dignity and God-given ability, regardless of background or sex.
 In the early years, education is often of the utmost importance because through education and guidance the children of today become the Catholic citizens of tomorrow.

 The school’s role in the growth and development of the faith life of students is a primary reason for the existence of Catholic schools.
-In partnership with parents who have the responsibility to exemplify the primacy of God and Gospel values in their homes and lives, we encourage and expect all students to fully participate in the Eucharistic Liturgy every Saturday or Sunday and on Holy Days of Obligation.
+In partnership with parents who have the responsibility to exemplify the primacy of God and Gospel values in their homes and lives, we encourage and expect all students to fully participate in the Eucharistic Liturgy every Saturday evening or Sunday and on Holy Days of Obligation.
 Children are prepared and encouraged to participate in the Sacramental life of the Church by receiving Reconciliation, Eucharist and Confirmation.